mongodb/specifications/source/server-selection/server-selection.rst

                 topologyDescription.stale = true
                 throw invalid wire version range error with details

+            if maxStalenessSeconds is set:
-            if maxStalenessSeconds is set and any server's maxWireVersion < 5: throw error
+                if any server's maxWireVersion < 5:

-            if (maxStalenessSeconds is set and
+                    throw error

+                if topologyDescription.type in (ReplicaSetWithPrimary, ReplicaSetNoPrimary):
-                maxStalenessSeconds * 1000 < heartbeatFrequencyMS + idleWriteFrequencyMS and
+                    if maxStalenessSeconds * 1000 < max(heartbeatFrequencyMS + idleWritePeriodMS,
-                and topologyDescription.type is ReplicaSetWithPrimary or ReplicaSetNoPrimary):
+                                                        90000):
                     throw error

             servers = all servers in topologyDescription matching criteria